GOP grumbles as Donald Trump reshapes midterm campaigns

 Still, Republicans are often forced to fend off questions about Trump-sparked controversies.
 In recent days, Trump publicly mused about a government shutdown sometime in the fall - a possibility that Republican congressional leaders fear would significantly hamper their electoral prospects.

-In Pennsylvania on Thursday, Trump said he was "little bit torn" about whether it would be better to shut down the government before or after the midterm elections to secure funding for his border wall. "''Whether it's before or after, we are getting it or we are closing down government," he told thousands of supporters at a rally in Wilkes-Barre, Pa.
+In Pennsylvania on Thursday, Trump said he was a "little bit torn" about whether it would be better to shut down the government before or after the midterm elections to secure funding for his border wall.
+"Whether it's before or after, we are getting it or we are closing down government," he told thousands of supporters at a rally in Wilkes-Barre.

 That kind of uncertainty only serves to further embolden Trump's opposition, say Democrats.